artefactual-labs/am-apid-docs/dev-manual/api/api-reference.rst

 ``accession``      Accession number of new transfer.

 ``paths[]``        List of base64-encoded
                    ``<location_uuid>:<relative_path>`` to be copied into the new transfer.
-Location UUIDs should be associated with this pipeline, and relative path should be relative to the location.
+Location UUIDs should be associated with this pipe- line, and relative path should be relative to the location.

 ``row_ids[]``      ID of the associated TransferMetadataSet for disk image
                    ingest.
 Can be provided as ``[""]``.